unaizafaiz/load_balancers_cloudsimplus/README.md

 This shows statistical significance.

 **Results using the three alogrithms:**
-Random algorithm took higher time to execute when compared to other two algorithm.
-It took >3000 seconds to complete executing 500 cloudlets
 Random LB algorithm took higher time to execute when compared to Round Robin and Horizontal VM Scaling LB algorithms.
-It took > 3000 seconds to complete executing 500 cloudlets.
-Random LB and random cloudlet assignment is inefficient and takes a long time.
+It took > 3000 seconds to complete executing 500 cloudlets, while Round Robin took less than 60 seconds and Hirizontal VM scaling took around 160 seconds.

 **Pros and Cons of our approach:**
 **Pros:**